deco-sites/starting/docs/decopilot/how-to-access/en.md

 After
 [creating your site](https://deco.cx/docs/en/getting-started/creating-a-site),
-select the Code Widget in any of the sections of your site.
+open a code file in any section of your site.
+You can do this through the search bar of our CMS or by clicking the code icon as shown below:
 ![Go to code](https://ozksgdmyrqcxcwhnbepg.supabase.co/storage/v1/object/public/assets/10475/e92ec929-45eb-4dfc-bc90-b517001ef5f7)

 On the right sidebar, you can access the Decopilot as shown in the image: